laanwj/k210-sdk-stuff/doc/kpu.md

 > (flash size - software size)

-The flash size specs are somewhat of a red herring as they relate to software instead of hardare: the KPU does not have logic for loading parameters from flash.
+The flash size specs are somewhat of a red herring as they relate to software instead of hardware: the KPU does not have logic for loading parameters from flash.

 Some other source mentions: